Khao Sok Trekking and Hiking

 Like all tropical forests, the real action in the Khao Sok jungle begins after dark.
 This is when the insects and small animals come out to feed, followed by the larger predators that hunt them.
 Thankfully, there are some Khao Sok trekking options that allow guests to enter the jungle at night!

-The Khao Sok night safari begins around 19:30 and last about 2.5 hours.
-Setting out with a guide, guest follow the standard network of trails in the national park on the lookout for the many insects and animals that call the jungle home.
-Commonly seen are bats, owls, sleeping monkeys, leaf insects, and stick insects, in addition to snakes, frogs and tarantulas.
+The Khao Sok night safari begins around 19:30 and lasts about 2.5 hours.
+Setting out with a guide, guests follow the standard network of trails in the national park.
+Be on the lookout for the many insects and animals that call the jungle home.
+Commonly seen are bats, owls, sleeping monkeys, leaf insects, and stick insects.
+You may also see snakes, frogs and tarantulas.
 Less common are barking deer, mouse deer, leopard cats, slow loris and flying lemurs.

 The Jungle-Day/Jungle-Night hike is a combination of half-day hike and Khao Sok night safari.
 Beginning around 2 p.m. this guided hike follows the standard trail system into the forest around Bang Hua Red waterfall.
-Around 18:00, guests and guide make camp and the guide prepares dinner.
-After a delicious, jungle-cooked meal, set to the setting sun and rising sound of insects, the party begins the return journey through the night-scape of the Khao Sok jungle.
-Guests return around 22:00.
+At around 18:00 you will make camp and the guide will prepare dinner.
+After a delicious, jungle-cooked meal set to the setting sun and rising sound of insects, the party begins the return journey.
+Trek through the darkening evening in the Khao Sok jungle.
+Guests return to the resort around 22:00.

 4. Khao Sok Rafflesia treks

-Venturing deep into national park Khao Sok, all treks to the giant Rafflesia Kerri are true adventures.
+Venturing deep into national park, all treks to the giant Rafflesia Kerri are true adventures.
 This is due mainly to the nature of this flower: they are only found on high mountain ridges.
-As a result, the hikes feature steep climbs and descents, and take more time to cover less distance.
-Therefore, all hikers should be physically fit, with at least some hiking experience.
+As a result, the hikes feature steep climbs and descents.
+They therefore take more time to cover less distance.
+It is recommended that all hikers be physically fit and with, at least some, hiking experience.

 There are two primary locations for Khao Sok trekking adventures to the Rafflesia.
-The closest trailhead begins above the main village, and is part of the larger loop to the Tan Sawan Khao Sok waterfall.
-This hike requires a full day, and covers nearly 7km.
-Second is the trail beginning at the Bang Man ranger station of national park Khao Sok.
+The closest trailhead begins above the main village.
+It is part of the larger loop to the Tan Sawan Khao Sok waterfall.
+This hike requires a full day and covers nearly 7km.
+Second is the trail beginning at the Bang Man ranger station.
 This trail isn’t as long, and only requires a half-day.
-However, the ranger station is 20 minutes from Khao Sok town, and requires transport to reach.
+However, the ranger station is 20 minutes from Khao Sok town and requires transport to reach.